-We have audited the financial statements of Fidelity Balanced Trust, set out on pages 14 to 38, which comprise the statement of net assets as at 31 December 2020, statement of assets and liabilities as at 31 December 2020, the income and distribution account, statement of movement in net assets and statement of cash flows for the year then ended, the notes to the financial statements, including a summary of significant accounting policies and other explanatory disclosures.
+We have audited the financial statements of Fidelity Balanced Trust, set out on pages 1 to 3, which comprise the statement of net assets as at 31 December 2021, statement of assets and liabilities as at 31 December 2021, statement of comprehensive income, statement of movement in net assets and statement of cash flows for the year then ended, the notes to the financial statements, including a summary of significant accounting policies and other explanatory disclosures.

-In our opinion, the financial statements give a true and fair view of the financial position of Fidelity Balanced Trust as at 31 December 2020, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards, the requirements of the Companies Act, 2019 (Act 992) and the Unit Trust and Mutual Funds Regulations, 2001 (L.I.
+In our opinion, the financial statements give a true and fair view of the financial position of Fidelity Balanced Trust as at 31 December 2021, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards, the requirements of the Companies Act, 2019 (Act 992) and the Unit Trust and Mutual Funds Regulations, 2001 (L.I.
 1695).